 There are dozens of different types of therapy that might be right for you.
 To make the choice manageable, we broke them down into the factors that make a “type” of psychotherapy (you can use the handy links below to jump around the guide):

-- Less Common Therapeutic Approaches
+- Less Common Types of Therapy

 - Integrated or Singular Therapeutic Approach (Using Multiple Therapeutic Approaches or Not)